Easy Chocolate Pecan Pie Recipe (no corn syrup)

 Step one of making a pie crust.

-1. preheat oven to 350F.
+1. Preheat oven to 350F.
 Prepare and roll out pie crust for pan size.
 I like to chill my pie crust for at least 30 minutes before rolling it out.

-If using homemade crust, take your dough, shape it like a disc and cover it with plastic wrap.
+If using a homemade crust, take your dough, shape it like a disc and cover it with plastic wrap.
 Let it get nice and cold, and I promise it will be so much easier to roll out and work with.
 Once you're ready, roll the crust to to the size that matches your pie plate.

 I use a silicon pie mat with circles on it so that I don't have to guess, and it makes transferring the crust a breeze.
 Carefully put the crust in the pan, use a fork to make several holes, and crimp as desired.